 Please see additional Important Safety Information throughout and accompanying full Prescribing Information, including Patient Information, for PYRUKYND in pocket.

 The purpose of this program is NOT to offer medical or treatment-related advice.
 For these types of questions, contact your doctor.

 Notes:

-Personalized support from myAgios® Patient Support Services
+But wait, myAgios® Patient Support Services can give you more